-Whether you’re looking to get a roof replacement or you’re simply looking to educate yourself on how roofs are structured and how they function, our guide to roofing terms will help you to understand the many aspects of roofs and how they work to protect your home.
+Whether you’re looking to get a roof replacement or you’re simply looking to educate yourself on how roofs are structured and how they function, our comprehensive guide to roofing terminology is here to help you understand the many aspects of roofs and how they work to protect your home.

-Here is an A to Z guide on the many terms associated with the roofing industry.
+Here is our A to Z guide on the many terms associated with the roofing industry.

 An aggregate works as a surface for a roofing system.
-They can be made from many different materials, but they all serve the same purpose: to protect the roof from UV rays.
-They also act as an extra layer of insulation and provide reflectivity as well.
+It can be made from many different materials, including stone, rock, slag, gravel, and crushed lava rock.
+All aggregates serve the same purpose: protect the roof from UV rays.
+It also acts as an extra layer of insulation and provides reflectivity.

 Sometimes referred to as plastic cement or flashing cement, asphalt roof cement is made up of a mixture of fibers, mineral stabilizers, and solvent-based bitumen.